sideeffects/GameDevelopmentToolset/README.md

 This is a series of tools geared towards assisting Houdini users with a variety of tasks for game development.
 The older version of this repository focused on just the shelf.
 Now this is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts.

-If you'd like more information, please check out the overview page, which contains tutorials for several of the provided tools. [https://www.sidefx.com/tutorials/game-development-toolset-overview/](https://www.sidefx.com/tutorials/game-development-toolset-overview/)
+If you'd like more information, please check out [Game Development Toolset Overview](https://www.sidefx.com/tutorials/game-development-toolset-overview/), which contains tutorials for several of the provided tools.

 NOTE: This is in-progress.
 Please file an [Issue](https://github.com/sideeffects/GameDevelopmentToolset/issues) if something doesn't seem quite right!

-Also, if you forked the respository and suddenly it stopped pulling, that's due to the link changing from [https://github.com/sideeffects/GameDevelopmentShelf/](https://github.com/sideeffects/GameDevelopmentShelf/) to [https://github.com/sideeffects/GameDevelopmentToolset/](https://github.com/sideeffects/GameDevelopmentToolset/).
-Github appears to forward traffic to the new link, but here's a little FYI just incase.
+Also, if you forked the respository and suddenly it stopped pulling, that's due to the repository name changing from [GameDevelopmentShelf](https://github.com/sideeffects/GameDevelopmentShelf/) to [GameDevelopmentToolset](https://github.com/sideeffects/GameDevelopmentToolset/).
+Github appears to forward traffic to the new link, but here's a little FYI just in case.

 # Installation

+You can install the Game Development Toolset from the updater built in to Houdini 16.5+ or you can manually download the sources from github.

-## Instructions - Method 1 (Recommended)
+## Method 1 (Recommended): Built in Updater

-Use the built in Updater in Houdini 16.5 to download the latest releases from Github.
+Use the built in Updater in Houdini 16.5+ to download the latest releases from Github.
 You can find more information [here](https://www.sidefx.com/tutorials/game-dev-toolset-installation/)

-# Instructions - Method 2 (Cutting Edge)
+## Method 2 (Cutting Edge): Manually Download from Github

-Download the repository using the green Clone or Download Button and unzip contents into the folder of your choosing
+1. Download the repository using the green Clone or Download Button and unzip contents into the folder of your choosing.

-Edit the houdini.env file found at the topmost directory

-Modify the line HOUDINI_PATH = C:\PATH\TO\YOUR\DIRECTORY;&
+2. Edit [houdini.env](https://www.sidefx.com/docs/houdini/basics/config_env#setting-environment-variables) and set `HOUDINI_PATH` and `PATH` into something like:

+    ```
-Into something like HOUDINI_PATH = C:\Users\Luiz\Documents\GameDevelopmentToolset;&
+    HOUDINI_PATH = C:\Users\Luiz\Documents\GameDevelopmentToolset;&

-Copy the houdini.env file into the following folders depending on your operating system:

-Windows

-    C:\Users\[username]\Documents\houdini[ver#]

-OSX

-    /Users/[username]/Library/Preferences/houdini/[ver#]

-Linux

-    ~/houdini[ver#]
+    PATH = C:\Users\Luiz\Documents\GameDevelopmentToolset\bin;$PATH
+    ```

 # What's Changed?
 Hi, my name is Luiz Kruel and I have taken over the github from Steven B. who is now working in production.
 A few of the SideFX TAs (TDs) will also be contributing example files and tools.